nebulastream/nebulastream/docs/organisational/org.md

 # Global Organisational Variables

 Sprint - 2 weeks
-Milestone - 6 weeks
+Temporal Milestone - 6 weeks
+Standup Meeting - daily

-# Meetings Agenda
+# Meeting Agenda

-- Once in two weeks, a sprint meeting
+- Once in 2 weeks, a sprint meeting
+- A weekly blocker for a knowledge transfer/
-- Every day 5min standup meeting
+- Every day 10min standup meeting, where every team member presents his/her status
 - Once every 6 weeks, a milestone meetings
-- Once every 6 weeks, a retrospective meeting
+- Once every 6 weeks, a retrospective meeting at the end of the milestone
 - Anytime on demand

-After every meeting, we create action items and write them to the nes_maintainer chat.
+Before every meeting, we create an agenda for the meeting After every meeting, we create action items as a conclusion of the meeting We write them to the Google doc

-# Meetings Structure
+# Meeting Structure

 - One person is moderating a meeting
 - Every meeting has an agenda and potential action items
 - If the meeting participants cannot agree on an action item, the voting starts
 - Every member has an equivalent vote
-- The action item cannot be accepted if one of the team members did not vote (except holidays, sick leave etc.)
+- An action item cannot be accepted unless everyone who is affected by it has voted (except holidays, sick leave, etc.)

 # General Flow of the Milestone